DaveVoorhis/Rel/_Deployment/README.txt

    Rel3.xxx.linux.gtk.x86_64.tar.gz     Linux 64 bit

 2. Open the downloaded archive to extract the Rel folder.
+   Move the Rel folder to a convenient location.

    On Mac OS X, it will help you copy the application to your Applications folder.